|Urhobo Historical Societ|

 "….. the local councils were subordinate to and not independent of, the Warri Divisional Council.
 In all the local councils including the Warri Urban District Council and the Divisional Council, the traditional members were all subordinate chiefs of the Olu of Warri who was president of both the Divisional Council and the Warri Urban District Council"[The Itsekiri never fought any war against the Ijaw conquered them before the advent of colonial rule and the Olu!s presidency]

-should be realised that all the chiefs and the then un-crowned Olu (gofune) of
+It should be realised that all the chiefs and the then un-crowned

-warranted and classified by the Colonial Imperial Masters.
-The
+Warri were all warranted and classified by the Colonial Imperial

-perhaps, because unlike the Ijaw, the Itsekiri cap in hand sought,
+Masters.
+The un-crowned Olu (gofune) was the president perhaps, because unlike the Ijaw, the Itsekiri cap

 From the Advertorial Publication, the followings are also notable and deducible: